isomerpages/moe-tmjc/_our-total-curriculum/Student Development/Talent Development.md

 description: ""
 third_nav_title: Student Development
 ---
 The Talent Development Programme is tailored to support our outstanding students in maximising their potential.
 In this customised programme, students are provided with opportunities to develop essential 21st Century Competencies and qualities to be future leaders and scholars.
 They will also be mentored by a team of dedicated teachers to bring out their best to lead and shine in an increasingly uncertain and complex global landscape.

 Students will be immersed in a wide array of opportunities offered in Talent Development Programme, which are specially customised and curated based on the following five pillars to cater to their different interests and career aspirations:

 *   Inspiring Aspirations
 *   Competency Building
-*   Community Service
+*   Community Engagement
 *   Leadership Development
 *   Structured Mentoring